Federal Budget 2026/27

 Companies will be allowed to carry back tax losses for up to two years

-· For income years commencing on or after 1 July 2026 the Government will allow companies with aggregated annual global turnover of less than $1 billion to carry back a tax loss and offset it against tax paid up to two years earlier.
+· For income years commencing on or after 1 July 2026 the Government will allow companies with aggregated annual global turnover of up to $1 billion to carry back a tax loss and offset it against tax paid up to two years earlier.

 · The ability to carry back a loss will only apply to tax losses (not capital losses) and will be limited by the company’s franking account balance